21 Ways Pets Can Help With Depression and Anxiety

 Decreases Stress Hormones

-When our cortisol levels get activated, we move into a fight or flight response.
-That means we are stressed and prolonged periods of stress can lead to clinical anxiety and depression
+When our cortisol levels get activated, we move into a fight-or-flight response.
+That means we are stressed and prolonged periods of stress can lead to clinical anxiety and depression.

 Meets Sensory Needs

-The sensory component of petting and holding pets meets the sensory needs of children who have clinical issues that cause them to be reactive to sensory input such as smell, taste, sound, visual, and touch.
+The sensory component of petting and holding pets meets the sensory needs of children who have clinical issues that cause them to be reactive to sensory inputs such as smell, taste, sound, visual, and touch.

 Lowered Stress Levels